 Card-present transactions are those where a merchant is able to read a customer’s credit card data electronically.
 This process is referred to as electronic data capture.

-In the case of a card-not-present transaction the cardholder’s information is entered manually by the merchant or provided by the cardholder through a gateway or portal.
+In the case of a card-not-present transaction the cardholder’s information is entered manually by the merchant or provided by the cardholder through a gateway or online portal.

 - Transaction Data